Just the Math

 The calculation of the U.S. share of the total funding resources required to meet the current unmet need for modern contraception of women in low- and middle-income countries (LMICs) is derived from a methodologically rigorous analysis done by the Guttmacher Institute called “Adding It Up: Investing in Reproductive and Sexual Health.”

-According to the July 2020 analysis, satisfying the current unmet need for modern contraception of 218 million women of reproductive age in LMICs who want to avoid pregnancy but are not using a modern contraceptive method would cost a total of $12.6 billion annually, with the total U.S. share equaling $1.736 billion.
+According to the July 2020 analysis, satisfying the current unmet need for modern contraception of 218 million women of reproductive age in LMICs who want to avoid pregnancy but are not using a modern contraceptive method, while continuing to meet the needs of 705 million existing contraceptive users, would cost a total of $12.6 billion annually.

 EXPLAINING THE METHODOLOGY

-At the 1994 ICPD in Cairo, 179 U.N. member states agreed by consensus — purportedly for the first time during an international conference — on a costed implementation plan designed to achieve the goal of significantly expanding access to reproductive health care, including family planning, through 2015.
+At the 1994 International Conference on Population and Development (ICPD) in Cairo, 179 U.N. member states agreed by consensus — purportedly for the first time during an international conference — on a costed implementation plan designed to achieve the goal of significantly expanding access to reproductive health care, including family planning, through 2015.
 The ICPD Programme of Action called for two-thirds of the annual cost to be borne by recipient countries and the remaining one-third by donor nations like the United States.
 Using the agreed-upon ICPD burden-sharing rationale, donor nations would be expected to contribute one-third of the $12.6 billion total current cost — or $4.2 billion.

 The most equitable formula for allocating the relative shares of the $4.2 billion contribution to meeting the $12.6 billion annual cost among donor countries should be based on each nation’s wealth relative to each other.
-The membership of the DAC of the OECD is composed of all the major industrial nations that provide official development assistance to LMICs, amounting to nearly $152 billion in 2019.
-GNI is the internationally accepted indicator for measuring national wealth.
-Under this measurement, the U.S. economy represented over 41% of total donor nation GNI in 2018, the latest year available — U.S. GNI of $20.8 trillion divided by total OECD-DAC GNI of $50.3 trillion.
+The membership of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD) is composed of all the major industrial nations that provide official development assistance to LMICs, amounting to nearly $152 billion in 2019.
+Gross national income (GNI) is the internationally accepted indicator for measuring national wealth.
+Under this measurement, the U.S. economy represented over 41% of total donor nation GNI — U.S. GNI of $20.8 trillion divided by total OECD-DAC GNI of $50.3 trillion — in 2018, the latest year available at the time the U.S. share was calculated.

-The final computation produces a recommendation of $1.736 billion for fiscal year (FY) 2022 as the appropriate U.S. share of the total annual funding from all sources required to meet the current unmet need for modern contraception of 218 million women in LMICs — 41.34% of $4.2 billion.
-Embedded within the $1.736 billion target is an allocation of $116 million for a U.S. contribution to the United Nations Population Fund (UNFPA), the only intergovernmental institution with an explicit mandate to address the reproductive health needs of women and men worldwide.
+The final computation produces a recommendation of $1.736 billion for fiscal year (FY) 2024 as the appropriate U.S. share of the total annual funding from all sources required to continue care for 705 million people currently using modern contraception and meet the current unmet need for modern contraception of 218 million women in LMICs — 41.34% of $4.2 billion.
+Embedded within the $1.736 billion target is an allocation of $116 million for a U.S. contribution to the United Nations Population Fund, the only intergovernmental institution with an explicit mandate to address the reproductive health needs of women and men worldwide.

 U.S. SHARE OF THE COST

-International FP/RH advocates in Washington, D.C. are able to furnish to legislators and executive branch policymakers a defensible, evidence-based estimate of the appropriate U.S. government share of the cost of meeting the unmet need for modern contraception of 218 million women in LMICs.
+International family planning and reproductive health (FP/RH) advocates in Washington, D.C., can furnish to legislators and executive branch policymakers a defensible, evidence-based estimate of the appropriate U.S. government share of the cost of meeting the unmet need for modern contraception of 218 million women in LMICs.

 A calculation of the appropriate U.S. share of the global investment required to satisfy the current unmet need for modern contraception of women in LMICs, derived from a methodologically sound estimate of the total annual cost to achieve that goal and based on a reasonable burden-sharing rationale for contributions to the effort by donor and recipient countries, helps inform policymakers’ priority setting and decision-making by providing a solid, evidence-based estimate of what the U.S. government should be investing in contraceptive availability and use.